gatling/gatling/src/docs/content/reference/current/http/recorder/index.md

 Select the requests you want to export, then right click and select *Copy All as HAR* and save what's in your clipboard into a file.

 Please don't use [Charles Proxy](http://www.charlesproxy.com) for this.
-Charles is an amazing tool and has an HAR export feature, but it's a proxy, so when you use it, you change the HTTP behavior, and the HAR would contain requests that should be here, such as CONNECTs.
+Charles is an amazing tool and has an HAR export feature, but it's a proxy, so when you use it, you change the HTTP behavior, and the HAR would contain requests that should be here, such as CONNECT requests.

 To import a HAR file, select the *HAR converter* mode in the top right dropdown in the Recorder.